alexc-MSFT/spo-pagetranslation/README.md

 Begin with the [Solution Overview](https://github.com/alexc-MSFT/spo-pagetranslation/wiki/Solution-Overview) to read more about the solution and how it works.

-When you're ready to try it out, or use it in your own tenant follow the [Deployment](https://github.com/alexc-MSFT/spo-pagetranslation/wiki/Deployment) steps.
+When you're ready to try it out, or use it in your own tenant follow the [Deployment](https://github.com/alexc-MSFT/spo-pagetranslation/wiki/Deployment) steps and then check out [How to use](https://github.com/alexc-MSFT/spo-pagetranslation/wiki/How-to-use).

 Please note the deployment steps assume a proficient level of knowledge of Entra ID, Power Automate and SharePoint Online.